-So, go out and explore.
+Go out and explore.
 Wander freely.
 But If you find yourself restless, remember that one trail does not fit all.
 Find what works for you.
 Create your own familiarity and flow.
 Even though our thru-hike stopped in Canada, we carry our trail home everywhere we go.
 Some quiet nights in the woods even take us back to nights under the darkness of a western sky along the Continental Divide.

 - Lightweight Hiking Gear: 5 Thru Hike Essentials

 - PCT Thru Hike – 4 Important Lessons

 - 4 Tips to Mentally Preparing For A Thru Hike